vidaud/seta/seta-doc/docs/setup/deployment.md

 At some point there will be a message **SeTA-API is up and running**

-After successfully start all the containers you are ready to open your browser and go to one of the following links:
+After successfully start all the containers, you are ready to open your browser and go to one of the following links:

 * **User Web App:** [[location] /](/)